min2ha/ukwa-site/content/target/4808/index.en.md

   "subject": "Nelson Mandela"
 }

-# Journalism.co.uk - Sharing the news of Nelson Mandela's death on social media

 <p>A report on the use of social media by BBC and Channel 4 news in breaking the news of Nelson Mandela's death.
 The initial BBC message on Twitter was re-tweeted more than 77,000 times.</p>